 The Sperry Top-Sider is something that’s stood the test of time.
 It’s the quintessential summer shoe – one that’s been around since 1935 – and remains a top-seller.
 Simply put, it’s an extremely popular casual shoe.

 The Top-Sider’s original use was to help protect sailboat decks from scuffing thanks to their non-marking outsole.
 But they also provide slip-resistant traction that’s necessary when maneuvering around a potentially slippery boat deck.

 The original design remains much the same as it was over 80 years ago but includes various innovations that have helped keep it relevant (and among the best-selling casual shoes).

 Plus, many, many men who never set foot on a boat – or rarely set foot on one – choose the Sperry Top-Sider as their go-to casual shoe.

 - The Sperry Top-Sider consists of 100% imported leather that’s hand-sewn for durability and comfort.

 - The 360 lacing system features a functional design that delivers a secure fit and includes rustproof eyelets and rawhide laces.

 - Comfort comes from, in part, an Ortholite underfoot cushioning system that enhances the shoe’s overall shock absorption.
 It also comes from a shock-absorbing EVA heel cup.

 - The Top-Sider’s beveled heel provides stability, whether you’re on the deck of a boat or uneven terrain.

-The original Top-Sider color (brown) remains a popular choice among men but you have plenty of colors from which to choose, including navy blue.
-You can also wear it with or without socks.
+The original Top-Sider color (brown) remains a popular choice among men, but you have plenty of colors from which to choose, including navy blue.
+You can also wear them with or without socks.